Comparing Metallus (MTUS) & Its Rivals

-Metallus (NYSE:MTUS – Get Free Report) is one of 27 public companies in the “Blast furnaces & steel mills” industry, but how does it weigh in compared to its competitors?
-We will compare Metallus to similar businesses based on the strength of its earnings, profitability, risk, valuation, institutional ownership, dividends and analyst recommendations.
+Metallus (NYSE:MTUS – Get Free Report) is one of 27 publicly-traded companies in the “Blast furnaces & steel mills” industry, but how does it weigh in compared to its rivals?
+We will compare Metallus to similar companies based on the strength of its risk, profitability, institutional ownership, earnings, valuation, analyst recommendations and dividends.

-This table compares Metallus and its competitors’ net margins, return on equity and return on assets.

 |Sell Ratings